Why low carb can help you lose weight

 Although researchers are still learning why low-carb diets reduce hunger, it seems to be connected to an increase in “fullness” hormones, like CCK, and a decrease in “hunger” hormones, like ghrelin.5

 Also, a low-carb diet contains foods that make you feel full without spiking your blood sugar — I’m looking at you, protein, fat, and fiber-filled veggies.
 Plus, carbs are often a one-way ticket to a blood sugar roller coaster ride that can actually increase hunger.6

 For example, in a small study, 10 adults with obesity and type 2 diabetes, who followed a non-calorie-restricted, very-low-carb diet, ended up reducing their usual intake by 1,000 calories, on average — even though they were allowed all the fat- and protein-filled foods they wanted.7

 Unlike essential fatty acids in fat and essential amino acids in protein, there are no “essential” components in carbs.
 Carbs are the decorative throw pillows of food: fun to have, but unnecessary for health.

-Although they provide energy, the nutritional profiles of grains and many other foods high in carbs aren’t really that impressive.
+Although they provide energy, the nutritional profiles of grains and many other foods that are high in carbs aren’t really that impressive.
 But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.

 By contrast, when you eat mainly fish, eggs, cheese, and other high-quality foods, you can end up meeting those essential nutrient needs more easily.
-Your body might then feel satisfied with fewer calories, and less likely to send you snooping around for snacks every 30 minutes.
+Your body might then feel satisfied with fewer calories, and be less likely to send you snooping around for snacks every 30 minutes.